ehmicky/unix-permissions/README.md

 const permission = convert.stat('660')
 ```

-Several methods are available but they mostly follow the same pattern.
+Several methods other than `convert` are available but they mostly follow the
+same pattern.
 Permission strings are passed as input and returned as output.

 # Usage (CLI)